-Tortoises like to climb for enjoyment and necessity, so you may find them scaling stairs, fences, trees, and ramps.
+Tortoises climb for enjoyment, and due to necessity, so you may find them scaling stairs, fences, trees, and ramps.
 If there are sufficient footholds, tortoises may even climb walls.

-However, tortoises don’t always have the necessary strength and energy to hold themselves up, which can result in falls, sometimes leading to injury or even death.
+However, tortoises don’t always have the strength and energy to hold themselves up, which can result in falls, sometimes leading to injury or death.

 Tortoises can’t climb up sheer or very steep surfaces.
 For example, there’s no chance of a tortoise climbing up table legs.
 However, tortoises can scale objects with a slight slope or some grip, such as: